neurobiol/unlearn/docs/content/methods_summary.md

 # Methods summary

-This section explains how to read the poster plots.
+This section explains the technical details behind the poster.

 ## Wearable embedding and clustering

 A typical pipeline is

-1  segment raw sensor streams into windows
+1.  segment raw sensor streams into windows
-2  extract features per window
+2.  extract features per window
-3  build a representation that supports similarity comparisons
+3.  build a representation that supports similarity comparisons
-4  embed into two dimensions for visual inspection
+4.  embed into two dimensions for visual inspection
-5  quantify separation and clustering with held out evaluation
+5.  quantify separation and clustering with held out evaluation

 The embedding axes themselves are not physically meaningful.
 Neighbourhood structure is the point.

-A short Parkinson wearables note is in docs/content/parkinsons_wearables.md
+See a short Parkinson wearables note [here](parkinsons_wearables.md).

 ## Similarity network panel